 (5) Inquire into the conduct of any officer, commission, or department and investigate any and all municipal affairs when deemed necessary for the proper and orderly conduct of Town government.

-(6) The selectmen shall submit an annual budget to the voters, to be voted on at town meeting, in accordance with the provisions of the chapter dealing with the budget.
+(6) The Selectboard shall submit an annual budget to the voters, to be voted on at Town meeting, in accordance with the provisions of the charter dealing with the budget.

-(7) Exercise each and every other power not specifically set forth herein, but which is granted to the selectmen by the statutes of the State of Vermont.
+(7) Exercise each and every other power not specifically set forth herein, but that is granted to the Selectboard by the statutes of the State of Vermont.

 (8) Attend all meetings of all boards or agencies of the Town, whether executive or public, together with the right to speak at such meetings, but not to vote.

-(a) Forthwith after their election and qualification, the selectmen shall organize and elect a Chairman and Vice Chairman by a majority vote of the entire Board.
+(a) Forthwith after their election and qualification, the Selectboard shall organize and elect a Chair and Vice Chair by a majority vote of the entire Board.

-(b) The Chairman of the Board, or in his or her absence, the Vice Chairman, shall preside at all meetings of the Board and shall be recognized as the head of the Town government for all ceremonial purposes.
+(b) The Chair of the Board, or in his or her absence, the Vice Chair, shall preside at all meetings of the Board and shall be recognized as the head of the Town government for all ceremonial purposes.

-(a) As soon as possible after the election of the Chairman and Vice Chairman, the Board shall fix the time and place of its regular meetings and such meetings shall be held at least twice a month.
+(a) As soon as possible after the election of the Chair and Vice Chair, the Board shall fix the time and place of its regular meetings and such meetings shall be held at least twice a month.

 (b) The Board shall determine its own rules and order of business.

-(c) If there are five selectmen, three shall constitute a quorum.
-No action of such Board shall be valid or binding unless adopted by the affirmative vote of at least three selectmen.
-If the Board is expanded to seven selectmen, four shall constitute a quorum and no action of such Board shall be valid or binding unless adopted by the affirmative vote of at least four selectmen.
+(c) If there are five Selectboard members, three shall constitute a quorum.
+No action of such Board shall be valid or binding unless adopted by the affirmative vote of at least three Selectboard members.
+If the Board is expanded to seven Selectboard members, four shall constitute a quorum and no action of such Board shall be valid or binding unless adopted by the affirmative vote of at least four Selectboard members.
 In cases where State law requires a greater fraction of the authorized board for an affirmative vote than as specified above, such provisions of State law shall control.

 (d) All meetings of the Board shall be open to the public unless by an affirmative vote of the majority of the members of the entire Board they shall vote a portion of a session to be an executive session.
 Executive sessions are only for deliberation and all issues shall be voted on at a public meeting of the Board in order to be valid and legal.

-(e) The agenda of the selectmen's meetings shall be made available to the public at least 24 hours prior to the meeting and posted in one public place.
+(e) The agenda of the Selectboard meetings shall be made available to the public at least 24 hours prior to the meeting and posted in one public place.

 (f) Any members of the Board may add items of business to the written agenda upon commencement of the meeting, provided that a majority of the membership of the entire Board vote to add such items of the agenda.

-(a) It shall be the duty of the Board of Selectmen to keep an official record of its proceedings which shall be open for public inspection.
+(a) It shall be the duty of the Selectboard to keep an official record of its proceedings that shall be open for public inspection.

-(a) The selectmen may appoint commissions or committees as needed.
+(a) The Selectboard may appoint commissions or committees as needed.

 (b) Jurisdiction over other officers and employees.
-Neither the Board of Selectmen nor any of its members shall direct or request the appointment, by any officer or employee of the Town, of any person to office or employment, or his/her suspension or removal therefrom, or in any manner take part in the appointment, discipline, or removal of subordinates and employees of the Town, except as otherwise provided in this charter.
-The Board of Selectmen and its members shall deal with that position of the service of the Town for which the Manager is responsible solely through the Town Manager, and neither the Board of Selectmen nor any of its members shall give any orders or request any action by a subordinate in office.
-This shall not be construed to prohibit the selectmen from recommending to the Town Manager a prospective employee for his/her consideration, and making general complaints to the Town Manager or to department heads.
+Neither the Selectboard nor any of its members shall direct or request the appointment, by any officer or employee of the Town, of any person to office or employment, or his or her suspension or removal therefrom, or in any manner take part in the appointment, discipline, or removal of subordinates and employees of the Town, except as otherwise provided in this charter.
+The Selectboard and its members shall deal with that position of the service of the Town for which the Manager is responsible solely through the Town Manager, and neither the Selectboard nor any of its members shall give any orders or request any action by a subordinate in office.
+This shall not be construed to prohibit the Selectboard from recommending to the Town Manager a prospective employee for his or her consideration and making general complaints to the Town Manager or to department heads.

 (a) The auditors shall fix the compensation of the members of the Selectboard, unless the Town has voted to eliminate the Office of Auditor pursuant to 17 V.S.A. § 2651b, in which case the Town may fix the compensation of the members of the Selectboard at an annual meeting.
 If the Town has voted to eliminate the Office of Auditor and the voters fail to fix the Selectboard’s compensation, the members of the Selectboard shall be compensated at the rate at which they were compensated during the immediately preceding year.

-The Board of Selectmen shall appoint a Town Manager for an indefinite term, and upon such conditions as they may determine.
+The Selectboard shall appoint a Town Manager for an indefinite term, and upon such conditions as they may determine.

-(a) The Manager shall be chosen solely on the basis of his/her executive, administrative, and professional qualifications.
+(a) The Manager shall be chosen solely on the basis of his or her executive, administrative, and professional qualifications.

 (b) The Manager shall not take part in the organization or direction of a political party, serve as a member of a party committee, nor be a candidate for election to any public office.

-(c) The Manager shall be a resident of the Town of Middlebury, once he/she has been appointed to office.
-The Board of Selectmen may grant permission for the Manager to live outside the Town should there be sufficient reason.
+(c) The Manager shall be a resident of the Town of Middlebury, once he or she has been appointed to office.
+The Selectboard may grant permission for the Manager to live outside the Town should there be sufficient reason.

-Before entering upon his or her duties, the Manager shall be sworn to the faithful performance of his/her duties by the Town Clerk and shall give a bond to the Town in such amount and with such sureties as the selectmen may require.
+Before entering upon his or her duties, the Manager shall be sworn to the faithful performance of his or her duties by the Town Clerk and shall give a bond to the Town in such amount and with such sureties as the Selectboard may require.

-(a) The Manager shall be the chief executive officer of the Town and shall carry out the policies established by the Board of Selectmen, to whom the Manager shall be responsible.
+(a) The Manager shall be the chief executive officer of the Town and shall carry out the policies established by the Selectboard, to whom the Manager shall be responsible.

-(b) The Manager shall attend all meetings of the Board of Selectmen, except when his/her compensation or removal is being considered, or the Board of Selectmen allows his/her absence.
-The Manager shall keep the selectmen informed of the financial condition and future needs of the Town and shall make such other reports as may be required by law, requested by the selectmen, or deemed by him/her to be advisable.
+(b) The Manager shall attend all meetings of the Selectboard, except when his or her compensation or removal is being considered or the Selectboard allows his or her absence.
+The Manager shall keep the Selectboard informed of the financial condition and future needs of the Town and shall make such other reports as may be required by law, requested by the Selectboard, or deemed by him or her to be advisable.

-(c) The Manager has the right to attend all meetings of standing committees, boards, and agencies appointed by the Board of Selectmen.
+(c) The Manager has the right to attend all meetings of standing committees, boards, and agencies appointed by the Selectboard.

 (d) The Manager shall be an ex-officio member of all standing committees, but may not vote.

-(e) The Manager shall perform all other duties prescribed by this charter, required by laws of the State, or resolution of the selectmen.
+(e) The Manager shall perform all other duties prescribed by this charter, required by laws of the State, or resolution of the Selectboard.

-(f) The Manager shall prepare an annual budget, submit it to the selectmen, and be responsible for its administration after adoption.
+(f) The Manager shall prepare an annual budget, submit it to the Selectboard, and be responsible for its administration after adoption.

 (g) The Manager shall compile for general distribution at the end of each fiscal year a complete report on the finances and administrative activities of the Town for the year.

-(h) The Manager shall furnish a monthly financial statement to the selectmen, with the assistance and cooperation of the Town Treasurer, who shall furnish whatever financial data are necessary to enable the Town Manager to fulfill his/her budgetary and financial responsibilities.
+(h) The Manager shall furnish a monthly financial statement to the Selectboard, with the assistance and cooperation of the Town Treasurer, who shall furnish whatever financial data are necessary to enable the Town Manager to fulfill his or her budgetary and financial responsibilities.